Share Action

 Sustainable Development Goal 8 calls for ‘decent work for all’ by 2030.
 With millions of workers across their operations and supply chains, multinational companies have a vital part to play in achieving this goal, and there are growing calls for them to take action.

-Key to this is transparency and by reporting through the Workforce Disclosure Initiative (WDI) companies can get ahead of the curve by demonstrating to their investors, clients and other stakeholders that they are effectively managing their staff and supply chain workers.
-In 2022, 167 global companies took part in the Initiative, demonstrating their commitment to transparency.
+Transparency is key.
+By reporting through the Workforce Disclosure Initiative (WDI), companies can get ahead of the curve by demonstrating to their investors, clients and other stakeholders that they are effectively managing their staff and supply chain workers.
+In 2023, 166 global companies took part in the Initiative, demonstrating their commitment to transparency.

 Why disclose to the WDI